Flooding Alert Remains In Northern NSW As Repair Bill Increases

 Much needed sun will shine on greater Sydney today, easing the threat of flooding in certain areas.

-However, floodwater levels remain high across the northwest, as the repair bill continues to rise due to damaged roads and infrastructure.
+However, floodwater levels will remain across the northwest, as the repair bill continues to rise due to damaged roads and infrastructure.

 The NSW Roads Minister says maintenance operations on the Hawkesbury-Nepean region is the greatest concern.